DMIT-1508/DMTI-1508.github.io/demos/esp/specs/ESP-2.md

 After examining the *PaymentLogDetails*, there were no changes.

 > **Note:** When analyzing the *PaymentNumber* in the *PaymentLogDetails* entity, it became apparent (only through looking at additional Payments Log forms) that each Payment Log had their Payment Numbers re-starting at the value 1.
-As a result, this *PaymentNumber* is itself tightly tied to the *OrderNumber* and none of the other attributes in the entity are tied closely to just the *PaymentNumber* (though some seem to be more related to each other, which is dealt with in 3NF below).
+As a result, this *PaymentNumber* is itself tightly tied to the *OrderNumber* and none of the other attributes in the entity are tied closely to just the *PaymentNumber*.

 ### 3NF

-After performing Third-Normal Form, two tables were generated: **Customer**, and **Payment**.
+After performing Third-Normal Form, another table was generated: **Customer**.

 **Customer:** (<b class="pk">CustomerNumber</b>, FirstName, LastName)